WHO rejects 'China-centric' charge after Trump criticism

 “If the WHO loses its funding it cannot continue to do its work.
 It works on a shoe-string budget already,” Heymann said in London.
 “Of course it would be disastrous for the WHO to lose funding.”

-Reporting by Emma Farge; Additional reporting by Stephanie Nebehay in Geneva and Kate Kelland in London; Editing by Jan Harvey, Alexandra Hudson, William Maclean
+Reporting by Emma Farge; Additional reporting by Stephanie Nebehay in Geneva and Kate Kelland in London and Michelle Nichols in New York and Patricia Zengerle in Washington; Editing by Jan Harvey, Alexandra Hudson, William Maclean